cuemacro/chartpy/README.md

 # Coding log

+* 06 May 2021
+  * Fixed subplots with plotly
 * 05 May 2021
   * Add simple dashboard example for downloading Quandl data
 * 04 May 2021